Holindauer/TensorGo/project_structure.md

 [BatchedOps.go](TensorGo/BatchedOps.go) contains interfaces for generalizing the process of performing an operation aross a batch of Tensors.
 Nearly every function in this Tensor-Go accepts a boolean argument called "batching".
 If set to true, the function will be performed using one of the functions in BatchedOps.go to distributed the operation across batch elements.

 ## AutoGrad.go and NeuralNetwork.go
  [AutoGrad.go ]( TensorGo/AutoGrad.go ) contains an implementation of reverse mode automatic differentiation for the use of backpropogation in neural network training.
-This is a special functionality that involves maintaing a directed acyclic graph of all computation that went into creating a specific scalar value.
+This is a special functionality that involves maintaing a directed acyclic graph of all computation involved in creating a specific scalar value.
 This computational graph also tracks the gradient computation at each node for backpropogation.

  [NeuralNetwork.go](TensorGo/NeuralNetwork.go) allows for the creation of neural networks (atm only mlps).
 Neural nets use AutoGrad.go to track the gradient of the loss wrt each parameter in the network.